YoUnGi102/NodeJS-Express-Template/DEVLOG.md

 ## 🧰 Middleware

 - Implemented middleware for:
-  - Input validation with **Joi**,
+  - Input validation with **Zod**,
   - Logging and structured error handling,
   - Authentication via access tokens using Express middleware.

 ---

-## 📦 Validation with Joi
+## 📦 Validation with Zod

-- Created schemas using Joi and extracted request types from them using `joi-type-extract`.
+- Created schemas using Zod and extracted request types from them.
 - Centralized validation logic and reused it across routes.

 ---